Corpitou/Toggle-Switch-PLOS/README.md

 3. **Compilation and execution:**

    - The make command will compile the project and automatically run the program.
-If the compilation is successful, you will see the output Hello, it's working!.
+If the compilation is successful, you will see the output: `Hello, it's working!`.

 3. **Modify the code:**